Places to Go!

 Oil Well CSO-4 (Pico No. 4) - California State Historic Landmark 516.
 On this site stands CSO-4, California's first commercially productive well.
 It was spudded in early 1876 under direction of Demetrious G. Scofield who later became the first president of Standard Oil Company of California, and was completed at a depth of 300 feet on September 26, 1876, for an initial flow of 30 barrels of oil a day.
 Later that year, after the well was deepened to 600 feet with what was perhaps the first steam rig employed in oil well drilling in California, it produced at a rate of 150 barrels a day.
 It was shut down in 1989 (with production at 1 barrle per day) after producing oil for 113 years, the longest run of any commercial oil well in the world.
 It was officially abandoned in February of 1990.
 The success of this well prompted formation of the Pacific Coast Oil Company, a predecessor of Standard Oil Company of California, and led to the construction of the state's first refinery nearby.
 It was not only the discovery well of the Newhall Field, but was a powerful stimulus to the subsequent development of the California petroleum industry.
 Nicely documented here by Stan Walker.
 Located on W Pico Canyon Rd, 3.3 mi W of I-5, Newhall.

-Learn about more Los Angeles landmarks here, here and here.
+Learn about more Los Angeles landmarks at California Parks here, Valley Landmarks here and National Historic Registry here.

 Go to Top